Don't Promise Me Anything

 Don't Promise Me Anything (Versprich mir nichts!) is a 1937 German comedy film directed by Wolfgang Liebeneiner and starring Luise Ullrich, Viktor de Kowa and Heinrich George.
+It was partly shot at the Grunewald Studios in Berlin.
 The film's sets were designed by the art directors Karl Weber and Erich Zander.
 The Berlin premiere took place at the Gloria-Palast.
 In 1950 Liebeneiner remade the film as When a Woman Loves with Hilde Krahl and Johannes Heesters in the lead roles.

 Synopsis

 A perfectionist but talented artist is reluctant to sell his paintings, but because they need the money his wife sells them without his knowledge and claims to be the artist herself.
 However, when she is commissioned to paint a mural she turns to her husband for help.